Description of image here

 Watering

 Keep the soil moist, watering in dry spells, to ensure consistent growth and prevent plants running to seed (bolting) prematurely.
+When growing rocket in containers, water regularly in warm weather, as the compost will dry out quickly.
+Regularly weeding around rocket plants helps reduce competition for water.

 Flowering

-• Wild rocket, on the other hand, is a perennial and will continue producing edible leaves after flowering, for the rest of the growing season and potentially for several years to come.
-Trim plants back if they get too large and sprawling, and to encourage fresh new leaves.
+Wild rocket, on the other hand, is a perennial and will continue producing edible leaves after flowering, for the rest of the growing season and potentially for several years to come.
+Trim plants back if they get too large and sprawling, to encourage fresh new leaves.

 Harvesting

-Pick rocket as a cut-and-come again crop, taking a few leaves from each plant along the row.
+Pick rocket as a cut-and-come-again crop, taking a few leaves from each plant along the row.
 If you take lots of leaves from just one plant, it will be slow to recover.
+The white, four-petalled flowers are edible too and can be added to salads.

 The two types of rocket crop in different ways: